Bundesliga: Protests, political messages as some ultras return | DW | 04.10.2021

 "Against all forms of antisemitism" read the banner in front of the area where the Mainz 05 ultras stand, referring to the antisemitic incidents during Union Berlin's Conference League game against Maccabi Haifa.

-In Hamburg, St. Pauli ultra group Ultra Sankt Pauli called for "peace for the terraces, fight for the associations," while publishing a statement, criticizing German football's governing bodies for what the group sees as the associations' unwillingness for meaningful reforms.
+In Hamburg, the Ultra Sankt Pauli group called for "peace for the terraces, fight for the associations," while publishing a statement criticizing German football's governing bodies for what the group sees as the associations' unwillingness for meaningful reforms.

 Stadiums in Germany have always been a sphere in society where opinions and protests are part of the landscape.
-Football clubs and supporter groups in Germany were never shy of voicing their views on a wide range of topics, from current affairs through culture and to other local issues.
+Football clubs and supporter groups in Germany were never shy of voicing their views on a wide range of topics, from current affairs to culture and other issues.

 At many Bundesliga grounds, fans were standing and sitting in large groups.
 In many of the cases, they did not even wear a mask.
 The reason behind it represents a change in many German states' strategy in combating COVID-19.

-In the German state of Rhineland-Palatinate, for instance, the so-called 3G (standing for "geimpft," "getestet," and "genesen") concept, which allows a certain degree of normality to those vaccinated against coronavirus, those who recovered from it or those who got tested in the past 24 hours, has been changed into a concept called 2G+.
+In the German state of Rhineland-Palatinate, for instance, the so-called 3G ("geimpft, getestet, genesen,"or "vaccinated, tested or recovered") concept, which allows a certain degree of normality to people vaccinated against COVID-19, people who have recovered from it or people who produce a negative test result from the previous 24 hours, has been changed into a concept called "2G+."

-As part of 2G+, only fully vaccinated or recovered people will be granted entry to a various range of businesses and cultural institutions, with a certain number of tickets being reserved for people with a negative test result.
+As part of 2G+, only fully vaccinated or recovered people will be granted entry to various businesses and cultural institutions, with a certain number of tickets being reserved for people with a negative test result.

 At Mainz's game against Union Berlin, those who do not hold a proof of vaccination or recovery are allocated a specific area of the venue.
 The 1,000 tested fans who attended the game had to sit with face masks on and with social distancing, which weren't a must for the vaccinated or recovered.

-Some 16,000 supporters were in attendance against the Berlin side, about 50% of their ground's capacity of 33,000.
+About 16,000 supporters were in attendance against Berlin, about 50% of the capacity of 33,000.
 For their next home games, Mainz will be able to welcome up to 25,000 fans due to their 2G+ concept.

-In Hamburg, access to football stadiums is now only available for the fully vaccinated and for the recovered, with the exception of children and young people under 18.
+In Hamburg, access to football stadiums is now only available for the fully vaccinated and for the recovered, with the exception of children and people younger than 18.
 As a result, both of the city's second division clubs Hamburger SV and FC St. Pauli will be able to fill their respective stadiums to 100%, without any obligation to wear masks.

-In Cologne, the exception also includes people who aren't able to get vaccinated, with a doctor's approval, which allowed the club to sell all available seats of the city's Müngersdorfer Stadion, with standing areas selling up to 50 percent of their capacity.
+In Cologne, the exception also includes people who aren't able to get vaccinated, with a doctor's approval, which allowed the club to sell all available seats of the city's Müngersdorfer Stadion, with standing areas selling up to 50% of their capacity.

-The Südtribüne Dortmund, the umbrella organization of Borussia Dortmund's ultra groups, say that while the gradual relaxation of restrictions is understandable, football fans need to stay wary of football clubs and associations turning the 2G concept into the new norm.
+The Südtribüne Dortmund, the umbrella organization of Borussia Dortmund's ultra groups, say that, though the gradual relaxation of restrictions is understandable, football fans need to stay wary of football clubs and associations that may seek to turn the 2G+ concept into the new norm.

 "Should this concept establish itself across Germany's stadiums, we can hardly see it leaving.
 The fans' stadium visit could see long-lasting changes by bureaucracy, entry procedures and, in the worst case scenario, personalized tickets as standard," said the Südtribüne Dortmund statement.